Gorilla Glass: Background and development

 Experimentation was revived in 2005, investigating whether the glass could be made thin enough for use in consumer electronics.
-Although not called Gorilla Glass at the time, it was brought into commercial use with the launch of the new iPhone in June 2007.
-The iPhone that Steve Jobs revealed in January 2007, still featured a plastic display.
+Although not called Gorilla Glass at the time, it was brought into commercial use with the launch of the iPhone in June 2007.
+The iPhone that Steve Jobs revealed in January 2007 still featured a plastic display.
 The day after he held up the plastic iPhone on stage, Jobs complained about scratches that had developed on the phone's display after carrying it around in his pocket.
 Apple then contacted Corning and asked for a thin, toughened glass to be used in its new phone.
 The scratch-resistant glass that shipped on the first-generation iPhone would eventually come to be known as Gorilla Glass, officially introduced in February 2008.
 Corning further developed the material for a variety of smartphones and other consumer electronics devices for a range of companies.

 Corning markets the material's primary properties as its high scratch-resistance (protective coating) and its hardness (with a Vickers hardness test rating of 622 to 701), which allows the glass to be thin without being fragile.
 The glass can be recycled.

-In December 2015, Ford Motor Company announced that it would be the first to use the material for a windshield and rear window on its Ford GT sports car beginning in 2016; it later spread to mainstream models such as the Ford F-150 and Jeep Wrangler.
+In December 2015, Ford announced that it would use the material for the windshield and rear window of its second-generation Ford GT sports car going on sale in 2016.
+It later spread to mainstream models such as the Ford F-150 and Jeep Wrangler.

 Manufacture

 During its manufacture, the glass is toughened by ion exchange.
 The material is immersed in a molten alkaline potassium salt at a temperature of approximately 400 °C, wherein smaller sodium ions in the glass are replaced by larger potassium ions from the salt bath.
-The larger ions occupy more volume and thereby create a surface layer of high residual compressive stress, giving the glass surface increased strength, ability to contain flaws, and overall crack-resistance, making it resistant to damage from everyday use.
+The larger ions occupy more volume and thereby create a surface layer of high residual compressive stress, giving the glass surface increased strength, the ability to contain flaws, and overall crack-resistance, making it resistant to damage from everyday use.